-For some viewers, moko wearers have sparked a sense of nostalgia, with elderly viewers remembering back to earlier events and people in their lives.
-Hotewa, like many wearers, is humbled by such occasions and embarrassed too.
-None more so when an elderly Pakeha man quite spontaneous and forthrightly approached Hotewa in a café as she lined up to pay for her food.
-He said 'Oh, you've brought back a lot of beautiful memories for me and I went home last night and dreamed about you'.
+Hotewa was startled by the woman's abruptness and surprised at the number of probing questions.
+Many wearers believe however, that Pakeha viewers are genuinely curious about the stories behind moko and the fascination it presents, an attitude which often alleviates unintended offence.
+For some viewers, moko wearers have sparked a sense of nostalgia with elderly viewers remembering back to earlier events and people in their lives.
+Hotewa like many wearers is humbled by such occasions and embarrassed too.
+None more so when an elderly Pakeha - European - man quite spontaneous and forthrightly approached Hotewa in a café as she lined up to pay for her food.
+He said "Oh, you've brought back a lot of beautiful memories for me and I went home last night and dreamed about you".
 The statement, the environment and the many shoppers overhearing the comment made the situation awkward for Hotewa, yet she reflects upon it as a vivid and fond memory.
 Although the elderly man had seen, recalled and remembered, she had forgotten the potential impact of her moko as she negotiated the usually effortless task of buying café food.

+Similarly, Korere remarked...

-Similarly, Korere remarked, 'you get a lot of curiosity stares ...
-I forget sometimes until they stare'.
+You get a lot of curiosity stares...I forget sometimes until they stare [Korere].

 It is the forgetting that is important here; for both Korere and Hotewa, their living as moko wearers is an ordinary everyday experience; for others, it is not.
 Wearers admit that people are apologetic about their intrusiveness and genuinely interested in the moko.
-But they become a novelty, to be stared at; as Putaringa remarks: 'some people look at me, European people; they look at me like I'm an alien!'
+But they become a novelty, to be stared at, as Putaringa remarks

+Some people look at me, European people; they look at me like I'm an alien!
+[Putaringa]

 Putaringa feels people's ignorance and comforts himself in knowing that his pukanohi is a reminder of past days.
-He claims: 'what they don't realize [is] that this moko was here before them or before their forefathers'.
+He claims, "what they don't realize (is) that this moke was here before them or before their forefathers".
 In an attempt to deal with curious stares, Putaringa is receptive to dialogue, discussion and the education of his viewers.
 He has come to internalize this behaviour for personal reassurance and in response to the reactions, curiosity and expectations of others.

 Expectations reflect those historical experiences and impressions that people have formed, correctly or incorrectly.
-For wearers, their primary motivation for becoming so may have been a rite of passage or to mark a significant event or simply a premier fashion statement.17 However, it is fair to say that irrespective of motivation, having become wearers, most have also become familiar with the diversity of expectations that viewers hold of them.
+For wearers, their primary motivation for becoming so may have been a rite of passage or to mark a significant event or simply a premier fashion statement.24 However, it is fair to say that irrespective of motivation, having become wearers, most have also become familiar with the diversity of expectations that viewers hold of them.